Gambling Task (GT)

 Parameters

-The following features can be tweaked (default values in parentheses):
+The following features can be tweaked (default values shown after colon):

 What data is collected?
 How is it scored?

-Percentage of trials in which participants chose to gamble in the gain condition.
-Participants can gamble to win a large number of points (e.g., 51) or nothing (i.e., 0), OR gain a fewer amount of points (e.g., 30)
+• gamble_percentage_gain: Higher percentages indicate that participants more frequently chose to gamble in the gain condition, where they could win a large number of points (e.g., 51) or a smaller amount (e.g., 30) versus winning nothing (0).

 Parameters